Nevada Child Support Laws: Guidelines and Calculations

 - Total base support = $1,540 per month

-Additional Costs
+Additional Costs Beyond Base Support

-Beyond base support, orders must address:
+Beyond the base support amount, orders must also address:

-- Medical support: Health insurance costs divided equitably
+- Medical support: Health insurance costs divided equitably between parents

-- Child care expenses: Work-related daycare costs allocated fairly
+- Child care expenses: Work-related daycare costs allocated fairly between parents

 The 2024 updates require courts to combine base support and these additional costs into a single total support order.
+This change prevents confusion about what a parent owes each month.

 Use the Nevada Child Support Guidelines Calculator to estimate support obligations.